wearegoat/sanity-plugin-scheduled-publishing/README.md

 # Scheduled Publishing plugin for Sanity.io

 > This is a fork of the now vendored scheduled publishing plugin.
+> The plugin itself is deployed as a private npm package

 ## What is it?